Workers’ Compensation for Construction Injuries

 Construction sites are dangerous places.
 When you are a construction worker, you are constantly around dangerous machinery and tools.

-Almost 30% of Florida’s work-related deaths happened on construction sites, according to 2014 Bureau of Labor Statistics data.
+Almost 30 percent of Florida’s work-related deaths happened on construction sites, according to 2014 Bureau of Labor Statistics data.

 Construction workers are also prone to severe, often disabling injuries.
 These injuries can include: